Have a question about doggy daycare or any of our other services. We've grouped the answers to the ones we hear most often on this page.

 Do you have an age limit for dogs to attend Doggy Daycare?

-We believe the appropriate age for a young dog to start Doggy Daycare is approximately 6 months old and we are more than happy to care for the golden oldies into our quieter area.
+We believe the appropriate age for a young dog to start Doggy Daycare is approximately 4 months old, however younger puppies are certainly allowed to attend.

 What do I need to bring with my dog to Doggy Daycare?

 Your dog must arrive wearing a collar and lead (for safety reasons - obviously).
 Please ensure your dog is wearing a flat style collar- no choke or check chains and definitely no prong collars.
 You will not be required to bring anything else, no toys, no blankets, and no food (unless food is required for medical reasons).
 We provide all toys and play equipment to equally share with all dogs, we would not like your dog to get possessive over their favourite toy and getting upset if another dog tried to borrow it.
 All of our toys, play equipment and beds are clean and sanitised daily.